Conservative State Value Estimation for Offline Reinforcement Learning: Conservative State Value Estimation

-Our approach, which penalizes the V-function for out-of-distribution states, allows for a more conservative estimate of the value of a target policy in offline reinforcement learning.
-As a result, our policy extraction process is able to take actions that stay within the distribution of the dataset, rather than straying into out-of-distribution states.
+Our approach, which penalizes the V-function for OOD states, promotes a more conservative estimate of a target policy's value in offline reinforcement learning.
+Consequently, our policy extraction ensures actions align with the dataset's distribution.

-The above theorems provide guidance on how to apply our approach in offline RL algorithms.
-We provide four key points of insight to help inform the use of Eq.~\ref{cve} in practice.
+To apply our approach effectively in offline RL algorithms, the preceding theorems serve as guiding principles.
+Here are four key insights for practical use of Eq.~\ref{cve}:

-\textbf{Remark 1.} In Eq.~\ref{cve}, if $d = d_u$, the penalty on out-of-distribution states degenerates, which means that the policy should not reach states with low support in data, and consequently never explore the unseen actions at the state.
-Indeed, AWAC~\cite{nair2020awac} adopts this setting.
-We show that with proper choice of $d$ different from $d_u$, our method performs better than AWAC in practice.
+\textbf{Remark 1.} According to Eq.~\ref{cve}, if $d = d_u$, the penalty for OOD states diminishes.
+This means that the policy will likely avoid states with limited data support, preventing it from exploring unseen actions in such states.
+While AWAC~\cite{nair2020awac}employs this configuration, our findings indicate that by selecting a $d$, our method surpasses AWAC's performance.

-\textbf{Remark 2.} Theorem~\ref{bound2} implies that under $d_u$, the marginal state distribution of data, the expectation estimated value of $\pi$ should either be lower than the true value, or higher than the true value but within a threshold.
-This fact motivates our advantage weighted policy update method in Eq.~\ref{eq:awpu}.
+\textbf{Remark 2.} Theorem~\ref{bound2} suggests that under $d_u$, the marginal state distribution of data, the expectation estimated value of $V^\pi$ is either lower than its true value or exceed it, but within a certain limit.
+This understanding drives our adoption of the advantage-weighted policy update, as illustrated in Eq.~\ref{eq:awpu}.

-\textbf{Remark 3.} Theorem~\ref{bound1} states that the expectation estimated value of a policy under $d$, which is the discounted state distribution of any policy, should be a lower bound of the true value.
-This theorem serves as the foundation for our policy improvement method, which combines an advantage-weighted update with a bonus exploration term as shown in Eq.~\ref{eq:bonus}.
+\textbf{Remark 3.} As per Theorem~\ref{bound1}, the expected estimated value of a policy under $d$, which represents the discounted state distribution of any policy, must be a lower bound of its true value.
+Grounded in this theorem, our policy enhancement strategy merges an advantage-weighted update with an additional exploration bonus, showcased in Eq.~\ref{eq:bonus}.